-1. Product and innovation strategy of Apple
+1. Product and Innovation Strategy

 Apple was not the first to introduce the personal computer.
 It did not invent the first portable media player nor did it pioneer the first smartphone with touchscreen input.
 However, the company has been widely recognized as an innovator and game-changer in the industry.
-But Apple was not always innovative,
+But Apple was not always innovative.

 Note that although the Apple II and the Macintosh received initial success, they were subsequently pitted against personal computer products from IBM.
 This was after Steve Jobs left the company in 1985.
 The competition was tough, and Apple was at the losing end as it struggled with sales until finally succumbing to defeat as Windows-based personal computers from Microsoft gained a stronghold in the Market starting the 1990s.